best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 # Structuring your project

-When you're designing your analysis it can be difficult to keep your thoughts tidy.
+When you are designing your analysis it can be difficult to keep your thoughts tidy.
 Analysis is often exploratory and subject to change.
-This nature means that scripts and programs can become messy.
+This means that scripts and programs can become messy.
 The messier the programs, the harder they are to maintain and change in future.

 Good directory structure and file hygiene can go a long way to mitigate this.